Problem-tailored Simulation of Energy Transport on Noisy Quantum Computers: Data Availability

-\acknowledgments The authors acknowledge valuable discussions with Marko Znidari\v{c}, Jonathon Riddell, Anatoly Dymarsky, Sona Najafi, Antonio Mezzacapo, Mario Motta, Derek Wang, Joe Bhaseen, Yi-Zhuang You, Joseph Eix, and Yihua Qiang.
-This material is based upon work supported by the National Science Foundation under Grant No.~DMR-2038010 (K.~P., P.~P.~O., T.~I.).
+The authors acknowledge valuable discussions with Joe Bhaseen, Anatoly Dymarsky, Joseph Eix, Antonio Anna Mele, Antonio Mezzacapo, Mario Motta, Sona Najafi, Jonathon Riddell, Derek Wang, Yi-Zhuang You, and Marko Znidari\v{c}.
+This material is based upon work supported by the National Science Foundation under Grant No.~DMR-2038010 (K.P., P.P.O., T.I.).
 Calculations on quantum hardware were supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Co-design Center for Quantum Advantage (C2QA) under contract number DE-SC0012704 (Y.-X.~Y.).
 Part of the research (I.-C.~C.) was supported by the U.S. Department of Energy (DOE), Office of Science, Basic Energy Sciences, Materials Science and Engineering Division.
 This part of the research was performed at the Ames National Laboratory, which is operated for the U.S. DOE by Iowa State University under Contract No. DE-AC02-07CH11358.

 \begin{appendix}